twbs/bootstrap/site/content/docs/5.1/components/navs-tabs.md

 {{< /callout >}}

 {{< callout danger >}}
-Note that the tab JavaScript plugin **does not** support tabbed interfaces that contain dropdown menus, as these cause both usability and accessibility issues.
+The tab JavaScript plugin **does not** support tabbed interfaces that contain dropdown menus, as these cause both usability and accessibility issues.
 From a usability perspective, the fact that the currently displayed tab's trigger element is not immediately visible (as it's inside the closed dropdown menu) can cause confusion.
 From an accessibility point of view, there is currently no sensible way to map this sort of construct to a standard WAI ARIA pattern, meaning that it cannot be easily made understandable to users of assistive technologies.
 {{< /callout >}}

+## JavaScript behavior

+Use the tab JavaScript plugin—include it individually or through the compiled `bootstrap.js` file—to extend our navigational tabs and pills to create tabbable panes of local content.

 <div class="bd-example">
   <ul class="nav nav-tabs mb-3" id="myTab" role="tablist">